Alikzus/scripts/README.md

 and therefore need copies that are smaller for use on my smartphone and with mpd(1).

-### check-host

-Check-host is used to monitor if a host is alive or not (with ping).
-I use it both on- and offsite.

 ### minion

 Create a static WWW site from Markdown files.
 I use it for my personal home